ashirt-ops/ashirt-server/frontend/Readme.md

   * Right Arrow / Down Arrow / K to navigate to older content
 * Generating personal API keys for related tooling

+## Deployment flags

+This service can change its rendering based on the flags provided _to the backend_.
+See the backend details on flags [here](/backend/Readme.md#flags).

 ## Development Overview

 This project utilizes Typescript 3.5 and React 16.8 to construct a versitle and robust website.
 Packaging is handled via webpack, while dependencies are handled via npm.
 No specific IDE is required to develop this application.